 In small cities and islands, transportation is quite bad so renting a car is advisable.

 Taxis are everywhere in Greece and quite expensive.
 Make sure that there is a meter otherwise the driver can double the original price!
-In addition, the tariff after midnight up to 5 am is double.
-Starting tariff is at 1.29 euro, as far I remember.
+In addition, the tariff from midnight up to 5 am is double.
+Starting tariff is at 1.29 euro, as far as I remember.
 The price from the airport to certain parts of the cities is fixed.